 Private lenders are normally referred to as non-bank lenders and are known for being more flexible than banks with their lending terms.
 Depending on the circumstances, they are more likely to offer a loan to those who have been turned down from a bank on the condition that they consider the borrower’s history and ability to repay.

 Contrary to popular belief, private lenders are required to abide by the same laws, regulations and rules as banks.
-This means when you are choosing between private lender vs bank, you are protected in both scenarios.
-Commonly, private lender will not offer a loan to an individual borrower who is governed by the National Credit Code but to a company or trust.
+This means when you are choosing between a private lender or a bank, you are protected in both scenarios.
+Commonly, a private lender will not offer a loan to an individual borrower who is governed by the National Credit Code but will do so to a company or trust.

-On the other hand, banks are often known as traditional lenders, they tend to be considered the “safer option,” and or go-to for most people as they are considered the more reliable of the two.
-However, this developed sense of stigma surrounding banks is not always necessarily true.
+On the other hand, banks are termed “traditional lenders”, as they tend to be considered the “safer option” and the more reliable of the two.
+However, this developed sense of stigma surrounding banks is not always true.

-Despite the loan process via bank creditors are generally regarded as a fairly straight forward transaction through a regulated set of conditions, it does not always offer nearly as much flexibility as a private lender.
-Banks quite often reject the borrowers’ application based on their credit score and don’t usually take into consideration the borrowers’ personal situation in the process of the application.
+Despite the loan process via bank creditors being generally regarded as a fairly straight forward transaction through a regulated set of conditions, it does not offer nearly as much flexibility as a private lender.
+Banks can often reject the borrowers’ application based on their credit score and don’t usually take into consideration the borrowers’ personal situation in the process of the application.
 Their rules are a lot more rigid and they would conservatively take on lesser risks.

-- They offer competitive rates and more convenient loan offers (even if the borrower has no borrowing track records);
+- They offer competitive rates and more convenient loan offers (even if the borrower has no borrowing track record);

 - The lending criteria are more flexible;